alexandergadulshin/nyanko/README.md

 ### Recommendation engine

-`src/lib/recommendation.ts` implements content-based scoring:
+`src/lib/recommendation/` builds personalised anime recommendations from the user's list:

-1. From the user's watched list, build a **taste profile**: each genre / theme / studio / demographic gets a weight, signed and scaled by the user's score for shows carrying that tag (rating-derived weight × status multiplier).
+1. **Taste profile** (`profile.ts`) — weights each genre / theme / studio / demographic by the user's score and status for shows carrying that tag, and picks their top-scored entries as anchors.
-2. For each candidate (drawn from `/top/anime` and not in the user's list), sum the user's weights across the candidate's tags, then normalize by `sqrt(tag_count)` to avoid bias toward heavily-tagged shows.
+2. **Candidate generation** (`candidates.ts`) — four strategies run in parallel: shows similar to the anchors, shows from the user's top genres, currently-airing shows that match their taste, and a discovery wildcard.
+Each strategy's hydrated pool is cached for 30 minutes, so users with overlapping taste share warm pools.
-3. Add a quality-prior bump based on the candidate's average rating.
+3. **Scoring** (`score.ts`) — an 8-feature model (genre / theme / studio / demographic affinity, quality and popularity priors, an anti-affinity penalty, a source boost), followed by an MMR rerank over Jaccard tag-set similarity so the list stays diverse instead of 20 variations on one genre.
-4. Sort descending, return top N.
+4. **Explanation** (`explain.ts`) — each result carries a 0–100 confidence score and a short human-readable reason ("Because you loved Cowboy Bebop").

-Pure, deterministic, easy to unit-test.
-The API route at `src/app/api/recommendations/route.ts` glues this to authenticated user state + the cached multi-source API.
+The API route at `src/app/api/recommendations/route.ts` (`GET /api/recommendations?limit=N&seed=ID`) reads the user's list, hydrates entries through the cached aggregator, and runs the pipeline.

 ## Local development